wangkenpu/AzurePronunciationAssessmentSampleCode/python/README.md

 * [Download the sample code to your development PC.](/README.md#get-the-samples)
 * To tailor the sample to your configuration, use search and replace across the whole sample directory to update the following strings:

+  * `YourResourceName`: replace with your Azure resource name.
+  * `YourDeploymentId`: replace with your Azure OpenAi deployment name.
+  * `YourApiVersion`: replace with the [api version](https://learn.microsoft.com/en-US/azure/ai-services/openai/reference).
+  * `YourApiKey`: replace with your api key.
   * `YourSubscriptionKey`: replace with your subscription key.
   * `YourServiceRegion`: replace with the [region](https://aka.ms/csspeech/region) your subscription is associated with.
     For example, `westus` or `westeurope`.